Telephony Systems and Associated Services

 OJEU Award Notice: Y18004 Award Notice

-In accordance with best procurement practice, EU and UK Procurement Directives and Regulations, Kent County Council via KCS Professional Services have created a national framework agreement for the supply and delivery of Telephony Systems & Associated Services.
+In accordance with best procurement practice, EU and UK Procurement Directives and Regulations, Kent County Council via KCS Procurement Services have created a national framework agreement for the supply and delivery of Telephony Systems & Associated Services.

 This framework covers the provision of telephony systems and associated services, both cloud and on-premise options.
 The framework includes: